 - Made of light, high-performance bamboo

 - ABEC 7 wheels can be pretty fast

-Remember: the board uses ABEC 7 wheels.
-These can be quite fast, which is why your child MUST always wear protective gear before dashing out for sessions.
+Remember: the board rolls on ABEC 7 wheels.
+These can be quite fast, which is why your child MUST always wear protective gear before dashing out for skateboarding sessions.